AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/queries/customer.md

 }
 ```

-### Retrieve customer attributes metadata information
+### Retrieve custom attributes metadata from a customer

-The following call returns customer attributes for the logged-in customer.
+The following call returns custom attributes for the logged-in customer.
 Provide the customer's token in the header section of the query.
 **Request:**

 ```graphql